-Spitting, Tree-Climbing Goats Spread Seeds
+Ptooey!
+Tree-Climbing Goats Spread Seeds by Spitting

-Tree-climbing goats in Morocco give their roosts a boost … by spitting the trees' seeds on the ground.
+Tree-climbing goats in Morocco give their roosts where they feed a boost … by spitting the trees' seeds on the ground.

-Yes, Morocco has tree-climbing goats; don't sprain something booking your plane tickets too quickly.
+Yes, Morocco has tree-climbing goats.
 Herders in the arid southern part of the country even encourage their domesticated goats to climb by pruning the thorny argan trees the animals love.
-Especially in autumn, when other vegetation is scarce, the fruit of the argan tree is an important source of calories for goats.
+Especially in autumn, when other vegetation is scarce, the fruit of the argan tree is an important source of calories for the goats.

 The goats may be important for the trees as well.
-Researchers have now found that climbing goats consume the olive-like fruit of the argan tree and later hork up the nuts, they report May 2 in the journal Frontiers in Ecology and the Environment.
+Researchers have now found that climbing goats consume the olive-like fruit of the argan tree and later spit out the nuts, they reported May 2 in the journal Frontiers in Ecology and the Environment.
 Other cud-chewing ruminant animals might do the same, the researchers wrote, meaning that regurgitation could be just as important as defecation for spreading some seeds.
 [Cats and Lizards and Monkeys, Oh My!
 9 Islands Ruled by Animals]

 Climbing goats

-Study authors Miguel Delibes, Irene Castañeda, and José M Fedriani of the Doñana Biological Station in Seville, Spain, had previously seen goats in dry areas of Mexico and Spain climbing on short bushes and trees to graze.
+Study authors Miguel Delibes, Irene Castañeda and José M. Fedriani of the Doñana Biological Station in Seville, Spain, had previously seen goats in dry areas of Mexico and Spain climbing on short bushes and trees to graze.
 The goats in Morocco, though, tower above the competition — 10 to 20 at a time were regularly seen climbing argan trees between 26 and 33 feet tall (8 and 10 meters).
 [Video: Fainting Goats]

 Plenty of argan seeds could be observed amid the spit-out cud and feces after the goats moved through, but it was impossible to tell whether the goats were regurgitating or defecating the seeds.
 Argan seeds are large, up to 0.8 inches (22 millimeters) in width, so it seemed unlikely they were moving through the entire digestive tract, the researchers wrote.